Plastic Surgeon & Medical Spa Serving Bryn Mawr, Villanova & Communities Near The Main Line Of Philadelphia, PA

 Dr. Raymond Jean is a board-certified plastic surgeon with extensive experience performing breast reconstruction.
 He is sensitive to the ways that a mastectomy after breast cancer can impact you, and he can help you restore a beautiful breast appearance.
 This will hopefully allow you to move on psychologically after such a traumatic event.

 Breast reconstruction is a complex procedure.
 While this page will provide you with a detailed overview, the best way to learn about your options and receive individualized treatment recommendations is to speak with Dr. Jean in person.
-Please call 484-222-0010 today to schedule a consultation.
+Please Text or Call today to schedule a consultation.
 We serve patients in Bryn Mawr and throughout the Main Line of Philadelphia.

 - Am I a Breast Reconstruction Candidate?

 - When is the Best Time to Undergo Breast Reconstruction?

 - Breast Reconstruction Options

 - Benefits and Drawbacks of Autologous Tissue Reconstruction